British Racing Drivers' Club

-The British Racing Drivers' Club (BRDC) is an invitation-only members club for racecar drivers who are judged to have achieved success in the upper levels of motor sport for a number of seasons.
+The British Racing Drivers' Club (BRDC) is an invitation-only members club for racecar drivers who are judged to have achieved success in the upper levels of motorsport for a number of seasons.
 Except under exceptional circumstances, members must have been born in the United Kingdom or Commonwealth.
 The BRDC owns and operates Silverstone Circuit in the United Kingdom.

 Early days

 BRDC-500 trophy between 1929 and 1937.

 The club was founded in April 1928 by Dr. J. Dudley Benjafield, one of an informal group of British racing drivers known as the "Bentley Boys".
 The BRDC began primarily as a socialising club for Benjafield and his fellow drivers, but by the time of its inauguration, its 25 members had devised a set of objectives for the club: